 Conflicts are always multi-level.
 What we believe, communicate, and do all matter.
 One way to understand this is to observe conflict in all its aspects: psychological, physical, systemic, and more--which is to say fully somatic (embodied).
 Movements and words together form the most accessible gateway to aligning action and intention, so practicing how you conflict is really the only way to be able to use both movement and communication smoothly under pressure.
-If you practice all kinds of conflict as though you were practicing a martial art that celebrates difference rather than harming any opposition, then conflict itself changes to become more humane.
-As Morihei Ueshiba, the founder of aikido, made clear, the purpose is not to throw down some opponent but to transform conflict in the world.
+If you practice all kinds of conflict as though you were practicing a martial art that celebrates difference rather than harming the opposition, then conflict itself changes to become more humane.
+As Ueshiba Morihei, the founder of aikido, made clear, the purpose is not to throw down some opponent but to transform conflict in the world.
 Why not practice that in every dojo, at very least?
 Why not in every family and organization?

 Not a faster or more deadly physical martial art...

 Not the aikido name used to refer to software...

 Not using the web to make your dojo more visible (though this is helpful too)...

 Instead, the next step in the direction the founder of aikido intended: changing the world beyond the dojo for the better by changing how conflict works.